GuoJiashu/JJJ/README.md

 The main idea of this part is to add the amount of value which needs to be shift with the specific byte in the input string.
 After adding the setting shift value, the hexdecimal number of that particular byte increases and convert the expected character.
 R3 would have the increment of index of 1 which prepares one byte of space for the next converted value in byte.
 After all this, the final result will appear on R1, we need to check memory, monitor the address of R1, select ASCII, and we will see the string after transfer.

+## Output
+All the input string is shifted by setting shift value of 3, which is stored in the address of 0x200000000 in hex number.
+Beyond this, all the the last three element of 'X''Y''Z' should corresponding to the letter of 'A''B''C' for each one independently.

 ### Task C

 The idea of the task is to develop a system which is allowed to encode or decode each byte of a wide range of letter input to the expected output.
 This behaviour is done by the system through comparing the correspoding character in a stirng with the input character so that the system could be able to get the expected output.